 Her extensive chamber music repertoire includes numerous works in several settings from duo up to sextet.

 Piano Competitions: Adela Liculescu won several prizes in piano competitions: the most recent one is the second prize at the International Enescu Piano Competition Bucharest 2021, where she performed Tchaikovsky First Piano Concerto in the final stage with the Philharmonic Bucharest and the conductor John Axelrod in the Romanian Athenaeum Bucharest.
 She won the first prize at Prix du Piano Bern 2018.
 In September 2017 she won in less than two weeks the first prize in both existing Brahms Competitions (Pörtschach, Austria and Detmold, Germany).
 In Pörtschach she also won the audience prize and in Detmold she won several special prizes as well, among them a professional CD recording.
 Also in 2017 she won the Yamaha Music Prize Austria.
 In 2015 she won the first prize at the Bösendorfer Competition in Vienna – on this occasion she performed in the final round Beethoven Second Piano Concerto in the concert theatre of the Schönbrunn Palace with the Vienna Chamber Orchestra and conductor Stefan Vladar.

-In 2016 she was awarded the prize “Romanian Student of the Year abroad in the Arts category” in a gala awarding ceremony that took place at the Romanian Parliament in Bucharest.
+Awards and Honours: In 2020 she was awarded the Beethoven Prize by the Romanian National Culture Radio.
+In 2016 she was awarded the Prize „Romanian Student in the Arts Category“ at a ceremony which took place at the Parliament Palace in Bucharest.